jangala-dev/lua-fibers/EXECUTION.md

    * `kill()` if provided; otherwise fall back to `send_signal()` again.
 6. Wait for the process to complete, then return the final status.

-`shutdown_op` is suitable to call during normal control flow (e.g. when you decide to stop a worker) and is also used automatically when the owning scope exits (see below).
+`shutdown_op` is suitable to call during normal control flow (for example when you decide to stop a worker) and is also used automatically when the owning scope exits (see below).

 ---